Peakes contributions to books in prose

 Contains ‘How a Romantic Novel was Evolved’ (with illustrations), pages 80–89.
 Not reprinted.

 This contribution consists of one page of introduction and five extracts from TG: (1) ‘The Emptiness of Gormenghast’, pp.498–9; (2) ‘Steerpikes climb up the ivy’, pp.143–5; (3) ‘Flay–Swelter fight’, pp.430–2; (4) ‘The Twins’, pp.246–7; and (5) ‘Branch and Titus’, pp.496–7.
-[Notice that at this point ‘The Thing’ was still called ‘Branch’.]
+[At this point ‘The Thing’ was called ‘Branch’.]

-- William Golding, John Wyndham and Mervyn Peake, Sometime, Never: Three Tales of Imagination.
-Eyre & Spottiswoode, 1956.
-Dark green cloth 190 x 127 lettered in gilt across the spine.
-Black and yellow d/w lettered in red and black, by Stein.
+127 lettered in gilt across the spine.
+Black and yellow d/w lettered in red and

 Contains ‘Boy in Darkness’, pages [155]–224.

-A paperback edition was published by Ballantine Books (New York), 1957 (pp.[127]–185).
-Peter Allen assures us that there was also a British paperback edition, but we have found no trace of it in bibliographies or libraries, nor through publishers.
-Anyone who can provide firm details is invited to contact us.
+Peter Allen assures me that there was also a British paperback edition, but I have found no trace of it.
+Anyone who can provide firm details is invited to contact Peake Studies.

 This text was not reprinted until it was included in Peakes Progress (A22) (pp.179–233).
 The version printed in The Inner Landscape (listed below) and the separate edition of the story, Boy in Darkness (A21), were both set from a corrupt typescript.
-The correct text is now available in Boy in Darkness and other stories (
+The correct text is now available in Boy in Darkness and other stories (A21c).

 - John Carnell (ed.), Weird Shadows from Beyond.
 Corgi, 1965.